HenryJiang97/HopperDubai/README.md

-## Hopper Dubai mobile application
+## Hopper Dubai cross-platform application

 This application can run on multiple platforms: iOS, Android, Web, Wechat Mini App.
 Made for hopperdubai.com to expand their e-commerce service on traveling in dubai.
 Target customers are from China so that a mini app can be a good solution which has a lower threshold for the public.